docnetwork/api/v2/chapters/tags-overview.md

 # Tags

 Tags allow you to add custom data points to profiles.
 They are used to label, sort, and filter profiles on data that is not typically collected through the application.
-Since tags are flexible, organizations can use them for many purposes, such as Cabin Numbers, Homeroom assignments, Field Trip Activities, or almost any other custom metadata.
+Since tags are flexible, organizations can use them for many purposes, such as Cabin Numbers, Homeroom Assignments, Field Trip Activities, or almost any other custom metadata.

 Tags are initially set up at the organization level, where they're referred to as "Group Tags".
 Applying an instance of a tag to a specific profile creates a "Profile Tag."